 Silken tofu is the softest of the bunch, which is why it’s often used as an alternative to dairy in giving foods a creamy texture and a protein boost.
-“You’d use it in anything that doesn’t require structure,” Sheth says.
+“You’d use it in anything that doesn’t require structure” Sheth says.

 Caspero recommends using silken tofu as a base for baked goods like pies or cheesecake.
 Mix with olive oil, apple cider vinegar, and herbs like dill, oregano, and thyme to make a lighter version of ranch dressing.
-Soft tofu is also great blended into smoothies, soups, puddings, and sauces.
+Soft tofu is also great blended into smoothies, soups, desserts and sauces.

 If you’re brand new to tofu, Caspero says firm tofu is your best bet.
 “It tends to be the most diverse in terms of what you can use it for,” she says.
-Both firm and extra firm tofu retain their shape when cooked and work just about anywhere you’re looking for a plant-based alternative to meat or poultry.
+Both firm and extra-firm tofu retain their shape when cooked and work just about anywhere you’re looking for a plant-based alternative to meat or poultry.

-Sheth says firm tofu is an excellent replacement for eggs in tofu “scrambles” or animal protein in egg or chicken salad.
+Sheth says firm tofu is an excellent replacement for eggs in tofu “scramble” or animal protein in egg or chicken salad.
 You can also throw firm tofu cubes into a curry or stir fry, bake it in the oven, or skewer it with vegetables on a kebab.

 For a heartier, spongy fried tofu taste without the frying, Caspero suggests freezing tofu in its package, then thawing and cooking in a wok to make tofu nuggets.

-“Extra firm means it’s really hard, so it will hold its shape best when it’s baked or stir-fried,” Caspero says.
+“Extra-firm means it’s really hard, so it will hold its shape best when it’s baked or stir-fried,” Caspero says.